Maria Sofia De la Gardie: Life at court

 In 1649, there was reports of a possible marriage with the heir to the throne, future King Charles X of Sweden.
 The Danish ambassador reported about them in November that year.
 The plans was never realized, but the rumors continued until 1652.
 They were possibly staged by Queen Christina of Sweden as a way of avoiding the pressure of Christina to marry Charles.
 In reality, they are not considered to have been serious if they did occur.
 It is however known that she was proposed to by the Duke of Croy.
 Maria Sofia had many suitors but preferred to stay unmarried.

-It is known that she passionately supported her brother when he fell from grace in 1653, but this does not seem to have affected neither his nor her own position.
+It is known that she passionately supported her brother when he fell from grace in 1653, but this does not seem to have affected either his or her own positions.
 With some exceptions, such as Ebba Sparre, lady Jane Ruthven and Louise van der Nooth, Christina did not show any interest in her female courtiers, and generally mentions them only to express contempt over their femininity and portray herself as more masculine than them.
 After the abdication of Christina in 1654, Maria Sofia left court to devote her life to her industrial interests, for which she has become known in history.

 Industrial activity

 Maria Sofia De la Gardie resided in Tyresö Palace, from where she managed her estates around the Baltic Sea.
-On her brothers suggestion she made a study trip to the Netherlands, to study the industrial life.
+On her brothers' suggestion, she made a study trip to the Netherlands, to study the industrial life.
 She was interested in cattlebreeding and gardening.
 She managed glovemaking and a brassmakery.
-Her most successful enterprise was a textile industry: by the energy of waterfalls on her estate, she manufactured the broadcloth and textiles which equipped to the army.
+Her most successful enterprise was a textile industry: by the energy of waterfalls on her estate, she manufactured broadcloth and textiles, which were used to equip the army.

-During the 1650s, De la Gardie engaged in banking activity and competed with her competitor, Stockholms Banco, by taking up large loans in the bank and then using the sums by lending it to the customers in her own bank: this was initially very lucrative, but eventually, problems enabled the Stockholms Banco to confiscate and sell her banking security.
+During the 1650s, Maria Sofia engaged in banking activity and competed with her competitor, Stockholms Banco, by taking up large loans in the bank and then using the sums by lending it to the customers in her own bank: this was initially very lucrative, but eventually, problems enabled the Stockholms Banco to confiscate and sell her banking security.

-Maria Sofia De la Gardie took part in the pacification of Skåne by acquiring several estates there after it had been incorporated into Sweden in 1658.
+Maria Sofia took part in the pacification of Skåne by acquiring several estates there after it had been incorporated into Sweden in 1658.
 In 1667, she bought Krapperup Castle and managed a colliery for export.
 She built ships, exported timber and grain, founded papermills and fabricated linseed oil.

-During the famous Katarina witch trials in 1676, the main witness Lisbeth Carlsdotter, inspired by the Gävle-Boy, tried to implicate her and her sister-in-law Maria Eufrosyne for witchcraft.
-This accusation was not taken seriously and never brought to trial, but rather, it damaged the credibility of the witness to such a point which eventually led to the end of the whole witch hunt.
+During the famous Katarina witch trials in 1676, the main witness Lisbeth Carlsdotter, inspired by the Gävle-Boy, tried to implicate Maria Sofia and her sister-in-law Maria Eufrosyne for witchcraft.
+This accusation was not taken seriously and was never brought to trial; rather, it damaged the credibility of the witness to such a point that it eventually led to the end of the whole witch hunt.

-At the Great Reduction of King Charles XI of Sweden in the 1680s, most of her and her brothers property was confiscated by the crown, something which affected her deeply.
+At the Great Reduction of King Charles XI of Sweden in the 1680s, most of Maria Sofia and her brothers' property was confiscated by the crown, something which affected her deeply.
 She died in 1694.